JetBrains/teamcity-dotnet-plugin/README.md

 ## .NET CLI toolkit

-To use `dotnet` build runner [install .NET CLI](http://dotnet.github.io/getting-started/) and add bin directory of .NET CLI tools to the `PATH` environment variable.
+To use `dotnet` build runner [install .NET CLI](http://dotnet.github.io/getting-started/) and add .NET CLI tools path to the `PATH` environment variable.

 Also, you can configure environment variable `DOTNET_HOME` for your TeamCity build agent user, for instance: